aheltonsjma/digital-strategy/02_Experiences_and_Engagement.md

 * IMLS Funded Digitization of Permanent Collection (?)
 * Permanent Collection Portal (Web Kiosk)
 * Digital publications before 50X50?
 There have been a couple. (?)
 * Past Gallery Interactives?
+Banerjee etc.
+* Analysis and expansion of current website analytics data. (?)

 The following are anticipated projects that are on-going or will be deployed between 2020-2021 that exemplify the Experiences and Engagement strategy outlined above:

-* 50X50 Face to Face Digital Publication (2019)
+* 50X50 Face to Face Digital Publication (May 2020)
-* DOME Collective Research Prototype (MARCH 2019)
+* DOME Collective Research Prototype (March 2019)
-* Knight Foundation "Museum Tech Deep Dives" Project (JUNE 2019 - ?)
+* Knight Foundation "Museum Tech Deep Dives" Project (February 2020)
-* Do we have a responsive email marketing strategy?
+* Do we have a responsive email marketing strategy (?)
-* Establish specific strategy for each social media platform we use.
+* Establish specific strategy for each social media platform we use.(?)
+* On-site evaluation, user testing, and visitor survey. (?)

 The following future projects exemplify the Experiences and Engagement strategy outlined above and will be pursued after 2021: